 Who is the Masterclass for?

-If you are a software engineer who is building microservices, distributed systems or highly-networked applications and you want to make your system efficient and keep your code clean - then this course for you.
-From this course, you will learn what is the benefits of reactive programming and Reactive Streams, how to use one of the most popular implementations called Project Reactor and how to build efficient microservices with Reactive Spring.
+If you are a software engineer who is building microservices, distributed systems or highly-networked applications and you want to make your system efficient and keep your code clean, then this course for you.
+You will learn the benefits of reactive programming and Reactive Streams, how to use one of the most popular implementations called Project Reactor and how to build efficient microservices with Reactive Spring.